INEE Minimum Standards Update

 INEE MS Update Reading Groups

-A coordinated and multilingual team of authors drafts the content of the updated INEE MS. An editor ensures harmonized use of terms and tenses, as well as overall plain language quality.
+A coordinated and multilingual team of authors drafted the content of the updated INEE MS. An editor ensures harmonized use of terms and tenses, as well as overall plain language quality.
 A designer will draft the new designs of the digital and hardcopy versions.

 Phase 4: Finalization

-Timeframe: February - March 2023
+Timeframe: February - April 2024

-Participants: INEE MS update authors
+Participants: INEE MS update team;

 Phase 5: Dissemination

+Translation to Arabic, French, Portuguese, and Spanish will begin.
 The newly updated INEE MS will be shared widely with the world!

 How can I participate?